 Initial setup of an empty project is free of charge.
-Researchers with available funding can request a quotation for WCHRI’s data management team to build and/or manage the project database on their behalf.
+Researchers with available funding can request a quotation for WCHRI’s data coordinating centre to build and/or manage the project database on their behalf.

-It is a condition of WCHRI's licensing for REDCap that researchers reference REDCap in their publications.
+As a condition of WCHRI’s REDCap licensing, researchers must reference REDCap in their publications.
 The following wording is appropriate:

 Study data was collected and managed using REDCap¹ electronic data capture tools hosted and supported by the Women and Children’s Health Research Institute at the University of Alberta.